gramener/gramex/gramex/apps/guide/install/README.md

 ## Installation

 - Download and install [Anaconda][anaconda] 4.4.0 or later.
 [Update Anaconda][update] if required.
+- Download and install [node.js][nodejs] 8 or later.
+Then run `npm install -g yarn`.
+This step is optional but strongly recommended.
 - On a Mac, download and install [Xcode][xcode].
 - Uninstall gramex if you have installed it before: `pip uninstall gramex`
 - Run `pip install --verbose https://code.gramener.com/s.anand/gramex/repository/archive.tar.bz2?ref=master`